CAHLR/pyBKT/README.md

 - brew install boost-python
 ```

+NOTE: pyBKT is currently not compatible with libboost version >= 1.65.

 ## Compiling ##

 Before running `make`, check `Makefile` in the pyBKT folder.
 Be sure that the paths for all the libraries are correct (Boos-Python, Eigen, Numpy, OMP).
 The default python version in the Makefile is 3.6.
 If you have a different version, you will need to change NUMPY_INCLUDE_PATH  and BOOST_PYTHON_LIBS, accordingly.